 The district has a responsibility to fully investigate and resolve complaints of sexual harassment.
 Any person who feels he/she has been sexually harassed may file a discrimination complaint with the Director of Business Services, following the procedures outlined for filing a discrimination complaint.

-For more information or to file a complaint, contact Vicki Ferguson, Dean of Student Services and Title IX Coordinator, located in the SAB-219, at (510) 215-3921.
+For more information or to file a complaint, contact Dennis Franco, Dean of Students, Title IX Coordinator, and section 504/ADA Coordinator, SAB-219, phone (510) 215-3900.

 Student Rights and Responsibilities